What is a Phishing Security Test (PST) and How Does it Work?

 It works like this: The PST sends one email to each user in your organization.
 In our initial, free phishing security test, the email sent is a link test, which involves some text meant to lure the user into clicking an embedded link.
 Once the link is clicked, the user is directed to a Landing Page.
 Our Basic Landing Page tells the user they have been part of a simulated phishing test and gives them some rules to apply when inspecting emails in their inbox.

 The results of the test include the number of users who failed the test divided by the number of users to whom the test was delivered.
 This gives you a Phish-Prone Percentage – the percentage of your users who “failed” the PST.

 If you're a current KnowBe4 customer, you probably already have access to this great tool and can explore our product manual and documentation for best practices on how to utilize it.
-If you're not a current customer but interested in a free phishing test for up to 100 users, check out our website at https://www.knowbe4.com/ to sign up.
+If you're not a current customer, but are interested in a free phishing test for up to 100 users, check out our website at https://www.knowbe4.com/ to sign up.